dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ## Objectives
 - Predict wildfire damage potential based on environmental, geographical and social data.
-- Extrapolate statewide wildfire coverage by integrating daily weather data and fire records through spatial analysis of a grid network across California.
+- Extrapolate statewide wildfire coverage by integrating daily weather data and fire records through analysis of a grid network across California.
 - Analyze daily time series data spanning **5 years** of California wildfire history and weather.
-- Integrate **spatial analysis** using ArcGIS to aid in constructiong the dataset and interpreting the results.
+- Integrate ArcGIS for **spatial analysis**, results interpretation, and to aid in the construction of the dataset.
-- Compare several multi-classification modelling techniques including `XGBoost`,`Random Forest`, and  `Light GBM`.
+- Compare several multi-classification modelling techniques with a focus on tree models like `XGBoost`,`Random Forest`, and  `Light GBM`.
-- Compare class balancing techniques between `RandomUnderSampler`, `SMOTE`, and unbalanced and measure thier effect on model performance.
+- Compare class balancing techniques between `RandomUnderSampler`, `SMOTE`, and unbalanced and measure their effect on model performance.
-- Utilize interpolation techniques to create geospatial visualizations that illustrate local and regional risk patterns.
+- Utilize interpolation techniques on results to create geospatial visualizations that illustrate local and regional risk patterns as they evolve over time.
-- Analyze and identify important relationships between wilfire severity and risk factors.
+- Analyze and identify the most important relationships between wilfire severity and risk factors.

 ## Key Initial Insights:
 - In the grid network, there were a total of **132,810** incidents of wildfires detected between 01/01/2018 and 12/31/2024 thoughout the state.